-Self-care can feel much easier when life itself is going easier, but what about times when you’re busy or going through a stressful period?
+Taking the time for self-care activities can feel much easier when life itself is going easier, but what about times when you’re busy or going through a stressful period?
 What about the holiday months, when you’ve got errands and engagements to attend back to back?

 In this article I’ll share some tips on how you can easily fit in self-care during these times that will help you to breathe a little better and feel reset.

-Self-care for busy people
+Self-care activities for busy people

 Holidays or not, I get a lot of readers asking for self-care tips for busy lifestyles.
 Some people are busy all the time.
 Other times we get into busier seasons of our lives or go through stressful events and self-care seems to go out the window.